sportdb/sport.db/alphabets/benchmark/README.md

 ## How many ways to unaccent a text string?

-How to turn `AÄÁaäá EÉeé IÍiíï NÑnñ OÖÓoöó Ssß UÜÚuüú` into `AAAaaa EEee IIiii NNnn OOOooo Ssss UUUuuu`?
+How to turn `AÄÁÆaäáæ EÉeé IÍiíï NÑnñ OÖÓŒoöóœ Ssß UÜÚuüú` into `AAAAEaaaae EEee IIiii NNnn OOOOEooooe Ssss UUUuuu`?

 Let's say you have German football club names such as:
 Bayern München · 1.
 FC Köln · Preußen Münster.